 Skip to main content

-3. Route A — the hearing
+3. Route A: the hearing

-4. Route B — the written record (FORM)
+4. Route B: the written record (FORM)

 No hearing: the government sends its file (the FORM), and you have 30 days to respond in writing with your evidence.
 A judge then decides on the papers.
-In the decided record, written-record cases are granted less often than hearing cases — you can see those counts on the patterns page.
+In the decided record, written-record cases are granted less often than hearing cases.
+You can see those counts on the patterns page.

 5. The decision

-The judge issues a written decision — typically within a couple of months after the hearing — with findings on every allegation and a final ruling: eligibility granted or denied.
+The judge issues a written decision, typically within a couple of months after the hearing, with findings on every allegation and a final ruling: eligibility granted or denied.
 These are the public decisions this site archives, summarizes, and counts.

-What the record shows (so you can calibrate, not guess)
+What the record shows

 Glossary